Research Transcription: What will my Focus Group or Interview Transcript look like?

 Identification means that where we are requested to identify speakers and names or other identifiers are supplied, such as code or number, we will use those identifiers to identify the speakers in the transcript.
 Where names are not supplied, identification will be in the form of numbering for each speaker.

-Differentiation means that where identification is not requested, speakers will be labelled according to role in the interview (facilitator/interviewee) and/or gender*.
+Differentiation means that where identification is not requested, speakers will be labeled according to their role in the interview, i.e. ‘Facilitator’, ‘Speaker’.
 This is the standard practice for Sterling Transcription.

 Examples of identification and differentiation are outlined below.